dotnet/designs/accepted/2021/net6.0-tfms/net6.0-tfms.md

     - However, it should still prefer `net6.0` assets over `xamarin.ios`.
     - It also shouldn't be compatible with any other existing Xamarin TFM (such as `xamarin.mac`)
+* It should prefer `netstandard2.1` and earlier assets before `net5.0`
+    - Packages with `net5.0`, `netcoreapp3.1` and earlier assets assumed desktop-like environments, since this was the only place where .NET Core existed.
+This causes issues on mobile.
 * Generate NuGet warning [NU1701] when a `xamarin.ios` asset is being used
     - Package 'packageId' was restored using 'xamarin.ios' instead the project target framework 'net6.0-maccatalyst'.
 This package may not be fully